adepu-phd/adepu-phd.github.io/_pages/about.md

 Research Overview
 ======

 My research interests are in the security of Cyber Physical Systems (CPS), Industrial Control Systems and Critical Infrastructure.
 My research investigates  the  [cyber  physical  attack  models](https://ieeexplore.ieee.org/abstract/document/7552024), [impact  of  attacks](https://ieeexplore.ieee.org/abstract/document/7423145), [detection](https://ieeexplore.ieee.org/abstract/document/8486707) and  mitigation on CPS.
 My research takes a multidisciplinary approach to tackle the security issues associated with CPS which includescritical infrastructures such as water treatment,electrical power grid,autonomous vehicles, digital manufacturing, and Internet of Things.
-Security is considered as much of a computer science subject, but it really requires expertise across several domains.
-In particular, I have excelled inapplying formal methods, control systems, machine learning and cyber security fundamentals for advancing CPS security for greater impacts.

 <!-- ### <span style="color:red"> Looking for: </span> -->